waynetanjh/QR-Code-Generator-with-Custom-Logo-Embedded/README.md

 # QR-Code-Generator-with-Custom-Logo-Embedded
-Websites Online require you to pay for this so i made my own
+Websites Online require you to pay for this so I made my own

-This is how it looks like
+This is how the QR code generated looks like

 ![qr_with_logo](https://github.com/user-attachments/assets/265f18a8-424c-4559-b0d0-8761557e3466)